Feeding Systems of Phased Arrays

-Active phased-array antennae are antennae at which the transmit power is produced by many rx/tx- modules of low impact on the antenna directly.
+Active phased-array antennas are antennas at which the transmit power is produced by many rx/tx- modules of low impact on the antenna directly.
 E.g.: the airborne Tornado-Nose-Radar, the air defense radar AN/FPS-117 and the naval radar APAR.

-Active antennae are usually phased array antennae at which instead of a central high-power oscillator/amplifier, every radiating element got a small power amplifier in the antenna directly.
+Active antennas are usually phased array antennas at which instead of a central high-power oscillator/amplifier, every radiating element got a small power amplifier in the antenna directly.
 This has the advantage that the necessary phase shifters must only process a small power.

 This e.g. antenna shown in the beside picture consists of 428 active radiator elements.
-Deeper explanation of active antennae you'll find in the chapter „Transmitter”
+Deeper explanation of active antennas you'll find in the chapter „Transmitter”

 The constrained feeding is the most applied manner of feeding the passive phased-array antenna.
 The constrained feeding needs a waveguide wiring or a strip line network for the power supplying.
 (E.g.: PAR-80).

 A method more seldom used represents the space feeding (quasioptical feed).
 At this the antenna area is illuminated with the transmit power by a feed horn.
 The power is received by small antennas elements, then modified in the phase and emitted again.
 (E.g.: SAM System - Patriot).

 Figure 2: End-fed series feed of phased array